ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 **TLDR** (if you're familiar with Lua):
 `snip_params` is a Lua table;
-the data type and purpose of each table key is clearly stated in `:help luasnip-snippets` (just sroll jdown just a bit).
+the data type and purpose of each table key is clearly stated in `:help luasnip-snippets` (just scroll down just a bit).
 **End TLDR**.

 And if you're not yet familiar with Lua tables, you: